 Suing a Debt Collector, Original Creditor, or Credit Bureau in Small Claims Court

-As previously mentioned, the Fair Debt Collection Practices Act allows you to sue them in state or federal court and win money.
-As an informed consumer who knows your rights, it’s important to keep them honest by taking legal action against them when your rights have been violated.
+As previously mentioned, the Fair Debt Collection Practices Act allows you to sue a debt collector in state or federal court and win money.
+As an informed consumer who knows your rights, it’s essential to keep them honest by taking legal action against them when your rights have been violated.
 Each FDCPA violation is a $1,000 fine that is rewarded to you.

-Suing them can help bring about change and make other people’s lives easier.
-The more people that sue them, the more likely they are to stop breaking the law.
-If everyone took action when their rights were violated, these companies would lose a fortune in legal disputes.
+Suing debt collectors can help bring about change and make other people’s lives easier.
+The more people who sue them, the more likely they will stop breaking the law.
+If everyone took action when debt collectors violated their rights, these companies would lose a fortune in legal disputes.

 Reasons for Suing the Original Creditor